spine-examples/todo-list/GETTING-STARTED.md

 It is recommended to have a separate modules for the model definitions (per bounded context), business logic (i.e. entities and repositories) and deployment strategies.

-In TodoList there is only one bounded contexts, so all the model is placed under the `model` module.
+In TodoList there is only one bounded context, so all the model is placed under the `model` module.
 The entities and the environment around them is placed in the `api-java` module and the deployment configs are placed in the separate modules under the `deployment` dir (with the common) parts in `server` module.